PradeepKumar00786/Life-expectancy-report/README.md

 ### Insights
 developed country has more life expectancy than developing countary.

-alcohal is very less corelated to life expectancy it does not affect.
+alcohal is very less corelated to life expectancy it does not affect life expectancy.

 most of countary has life expectancy between 65-75 and average life expextancy is about 70 according to 15 years (2000-2015) data.